LucasJMO/E6Plus/classes/Knight.md

 **Speak to Animals**: A knight gains a bonus to her Ride and Handle Animal checks equal to half her knight level.

-**Damage Reduction**: A 4th level knight gains Damage Reduction X/-, where X is her knight level plus her shield bonus (this bonus can only come from a physically held shield, spells or magic items which grant a shield bonus do not enhance a knight's damage reduction) divided by two (rounded down).
-For example, a 6th level knight using a tower shield would have Damage Reduction 5/-.
+**Damage Reduction**: A 4th level knight gains Damage Reduction X/-, where X is her shield bonus.
+This bonus can only come from a physically held shield, spells or magic items which grant a shield bonus do not enhance a knight's damage reduction.

 **Immunity to Fear**: A knight is immune to Fear effects.